 White peaches are native to China, and have been cultivated for thousands of years according to specialtyproduce.com.
 They are a symbol of longevity and health.

 Buy organic whenever you can, especially peaches.
 Since you are using the rind of the orange in this recipe, I would buy organic also.

-Here’s the going-to-crave-it-every-night Wine Soaked White Peaches Recipe:
+Here’s the recipe for Wine Soaked White Peaches

 - 2 tablespoons honey